Dmgvol/UE-ModDeployer/README.md

 > [!TIP]
 > Empty `relative_path` will place the mod inside the game's Paks folder.<br>
 > Relative paths are concatinated after the game's Paks folder -> `.../Paks/outfits/` (example 1)

+---
+> [!NOTE]
+> This is a private-use script for automating the most common procedure of modding.